hasindu2008/sigtk/README.md

 ### qts
 Under construction.
 Will change anytime.
 Quantise the raw signal in a S/BLOW5 files.
 Takes a S/BLOW5 file as the input and writes the quantised output to a S/BLOW5 file.

-Currently truncates (set to 0) the LSB.
+Usage:
 ```
 sigtk qts original.blow5 -o quantised.blow5
 ```

+Options:
+`-q INT` : Number of LSB bits to trucate (set to 0).
+Default is 1.

 ## Acknowledgement